aaryanporwal/joke-genie/workshop.md

 2. Use the API documentation to add more features and to make it more powerful 💪 .

-3. How to publish your npm package, for this - checkout one of our hack clubber's awesome workshop [here](https://workshops.hackclub.com/firstnpmpackage/) 🚀 .
+3. How to publish your npm package, for this - checkout one of our hack club hacker's awesome workshop [here](https://workshops.hackclub.com/firstnpmpackage/) 🚀 .

 ### How To Make Our App Look Pretty?